pablo-johnson/LimaGo/README.md

 These are some of the common libraries used:

- - Dagger: Used to inject dependencies.
+ - Dagger: Used to inject dependencies (in progress).
  - Butterknife: Automatically bind views and cast to the respective View in the layout.
  - gSon: Used to parse json from data sources.
- - Retrofit: To communicate with web services.
+ - Retrofit: To communicate with web services (TODO).
- - RXAndroid: To manage data flow
+ - RXAndroid: To manage data flow (TODO)

 References: